envoyproxy/envoy-mobile/docs/root/development/performance/battery_impact.rst

 -------

 The results of this experiment is surprising since we should expect Envoy to use more battery than the control by a large margin.

 One explanation is that Envoy is running on its own native thread and the Android application is unable to associate the Envoy process to the Android application.
-This theory would be consistent with how we are using Envoy today because at the application layer, it is no different between the control application and the Envoy application.
+However, when looking at the treads and CPU usage (via `adb shell top`), we are unable to observe another thread taking up CPU other than the running Envoy application.

 Open issues regarding battery usage
 -----------------------------------